-Initially, it might seem impossible to keep up with repayments, but with some care and attention with budgeting you may be able to free up some cash to put towards your debt.
+Initially, it might seem impossible to keep up with repayments, but with some care and attention to budgeting, you may be able to free up some cash to put towards your debt.
 Carefully examine your debts, income, expenses, and other financially relevant information, and assess whether there are any changes you can make in order to make repayments on time.
 Often this means making cuts to spending, though you could also consider whether extra income is a possibility.

-If you need help understanding your finances, and how to budget in order to pay off your debt, and gain a good credit rating, then professional financial management is an option, and can provide valuable knowledge and advice.
+If you need help understanding your finances, and how to budget in order to pay off your debt, and gain a good credit rating, then professional financial management is an option and can provide valuable knowledge and advice.

-A debt settlement is a process whereby you, or a professional acting on your behalf, negotiates your debts with your creditors, in order to try to gain more favorable terms of repayment that you can afford.
+A debt settlement is a process whereby you, or a professional acting on your behalf, negotiates your debts with your creditors, in order to try to gain more favourable terms of repayment that you can afford.
 If you are missing repayments then this will cause you a bad credit rating, and it is essential that you get back on track.
 A debt settlement can give you more breathing space, and allow you to get on top of your payments once again.